MicrosoftDocs/well-architected/well-architected/sap/operational-procedures.md

 description: SAP workload best practices for operational excellence
 author: stephen-sumner
 ms.author: ssumner
-ms.date: 11/14/2022
+ms.date: 01/12/2023
 ms.topic: conceptual
 ms.service: architecture-center
 ms.subservice: well-architected
 ms.custom: SAP
 ---

-# SAP workload operational excellence

-Operational excellence is about creating efficient processes to support your SAP workload.
-Operations will be the longest phase of the SAP workload lifecycle, and teams must be equipped with operational best practices to manage the day-today tasks.
-Failure in operations will affect the other design areas and the overall success of the SAP workload.
-It’s critical to tailor your operations to support an SAP workload in operations.
-Below are recommendations to drive operational excellence.

 ## Use health checks and assessments

 Standard operating procedures (SOPs) are documented processes for managing a workload.
 Each SAP workload should have SOPs to govern operations.
 Without SOPs, teams drift from management best practices, so we recommend a continuous cycle of assessment and health checks for your SAP workload.

-**(1) Health checks** - We have four Azure SAP (AzSAP) health checks: (1) deployment checklist, (2) inventory checklist, (3) quality checks, and (4) Linux VM OS analyzer.
+**Run health checks.** We have four Azure SAP (AzSAP) health checks: (1) deployment checklist, (2) inventory checklist, (3) quality checks, and (4) Linux VM OS analyzer.
 The image below shows how they share a cycle with our Azure SAP assessments.
 For more information on the health checks, see [SAP quality checks](/azure/center-sap-solutions/get-quality-checks-insights).

 :::image type="content" source="./images/azsap-health-check.png" alt-text="Diagram showing the Azure SAP assessments and health checks aligned to the customer journey." lightbox="./images/azsap-health-check.png" border="false":::
 *Figure 1: The cycle of SAP health checks and assessments throughout th journey.*

-**(2) Assessments** - We have three SAP assessments: (1) landing zone accelerator (LZA), (2) Azure SAP (AzSAP) deployment management assessment, and (3) the AzSAP Well-architected framework assessment.
+**Conduct assessments.** We have three SAP assessments: (1) landing zone accelerator (LZA), (2) Azure SAP (AzSAP) deployment management assessment, and (3) the AzSAP Well-architected framework assessment.
 These assessments are designed for different stages in the SAP workload lifecycle.

 The AzSAP Well-architected framework assessment is for operations.
 It compares your SAP operations against SAP workload best practices.
 The assessment encourages continuous improvement by building on each previous assessment.